DataFire/DataFire/docs/Flows.md

 # Flows
 Every flow is a series of steps.
-Each step will generally make one or more calls to a given API endpoint, and store the resulting data in `flow.data`.
-However, you can add steps that do anything.
+Each step performs an asynchronous task (usually an API call), and stores the result in `flow.data`.

 Flows use a [waterfall](https://coderwall.com/p/zpjrra/async-waterfall-in-nodejs) pattern - each step has access to all data returned in